DMX Bared His Sins and Soul to Make His Music a Testimony

 “In practice, all of us can identify with the disappointment of living beneath what a holy God requires from us,” he said.
 Simmons’s “life and tragic death highlight, not extinguish, for me the nature of grace.
 Undeserving people get unearned benefits by an unobligated giver.”

-The gospel is not some magic formula for the perfect life, as Paul attest, and some of us will fail spectacularly.
+The gospel is not some magic formula for the perfect life, as Paul attests, and some of us will fail spectacularly.
 But the good news is that Jesus will always meet us in the pit.

 “It’s important to recognize that the men and women of the Bible that we like to put on pedestals were pretty messy people,” said Nicola Menzie, founder and editor of Faithfully Magazine.
 “Their testimonies, and [Simmons]’s testimony, show that there is room in the presence of God for all of us.
 God sees us exactly as we are and His love doesn’t fade— whether we’re at our best or at our lowest moments.”